 LowerCamelCase(string) returns the lower camel case representation of the given string.
 Everything is the same as the UpperCamelCase function, except that the starting character should be a lower case.
 Ex.
 LowerCamelCase(“Type Code”) = “typeCode”, LowerCamelCase(“List Identifier”) = “listID”.

-SpaceSeparate(camelCaseString) returns space-separated format of the given camelCaseString.
+SpaceSeparate(camelCaseString) returns space-separated format of the given camelCaseString, and replace ‘ID’ with ‘Identifier’.
 If the first letter of the string is lower case, capitalize it.
 Ex.
 SpaceSeparate(“typeCode”) = “Type Code”.
-SpaceSeparate(“LogicalID”) = “Logical ID”.
+SpaceSeparate(“LogicalID”) = “Logical Identifier”.